tap349/tap349.github.io/_posts/2017-11-04-elixir-metaprogramming.md

 > 1) prevent accidental reevaluation of bindings
 > 2) defer the execution of `unquote` via `unquote: false`

-AFAIK with `unquote: false` unquoting still happens but not at compilation time but at runtime in the caller's context.
+AFAIK with `unquote: false` unquoting still takes place but not at compilation time but at runtime in the caller's context.